 Always being there

 Buyers, on average, only spend about 15 to 20 minutes looking at a house before moving on to the next one.
-The worst thing you can do is ‘hovering’ around them, trying to be helpful but really just getting in their way.
+One of the big mistakes when selling your home, is ‘hovering’ around them, trying to be helpful but really just getting in their way.
 Buyers like to look at their leisure, and that’s one reason many of them work with their own real estate agent, who wont push them or rush them.

 The opposite side of ‘selling as-is’.
 Don’t rip out good kitchen cupboards and replace with new ones, or replace perfectly good carpeting with hardwood floors.
 Only replace defective items and in doing that, don’t go overboard.
 Installing a $30,000 cherry kitchen will rarely allow you to recoup your money, much less see a profit.
 On the other hand, if your shingles are defective, replace them with good, 15 yr shingles.

 Going it alone

 Your home is like your baby.
 The problem with this is emotional attachment, which makes it difficult for you to negotiate.
 Lawyers have a saying: “A lawyer who defends himself in court has a fool for a client.”
 Doctors generally don’t treat family members, and so home owners should think twice before trying to sell their own home.
 Hire a professional real estate expert, who can guide you objectively.
 In the end, the final decision on price and whether to accept any offers still remains yours.